• Menu

 1. Implement daily practices that calm you down or help you practice self-compassion.
 5-10 minute meditations, journaling, or affirmative statements are some small, steady steps.

-2. When a judgemental voice comes in, ask “What does my Wise Self have to say in response to that?”
+2. When a judgmental voice comes in, ask, “What does my Wise Self have to say in response to that?”

-3. When you experience self-judgment, can you get curious about it instead of lost in it?
+3. When you experience self-judgment, can you get curious about it instead of getting lost in it?

 4. When we get curious, we find self-compassion.